AntonStoeckl/bowling-game-kata/docs/introduction.md

 A quick handover is essential.
 At the end of the mob session, we squash the WIP commits into expressive commits and merge into master.

-We created the mob tool to simplify this process.
+We use the mob tool to simplify this process.

 ## Group Decisions